fruether/MyProject/folder/README.md

 }
 ```

 The basename constraint implies that we do not care about the directory of the matched file here.
-Metadata takes the form of a key-value pair with "partOf" as key and "ANTLR" as value.
-We use "partOf" here in the sense that a concrete artifact, such as a ".jar" archive, can be considered part of a technology, which is a conceptual (abstract) entity; see the "partOf" relationship of Language:MegaL.
-We assume that a 101companies-specific interpreter, such as the 101companies:Explorer, links the value "ANTLR" to Technology:ANTLR as it is manifest on the 101wiki.
+Metadata takes the form of a key-value pair with `partOf` as key and `ANTLR` as value.
+We use `partOf` here in the sense that a concrete artifact, such as a `.jar` archive, can be considered part of a technology, which is a conceptual (abstract) entity; see the `partOf` relationship of Language:MegaL.
+We assume that a 101companies-specific interpreter, such as the 101companies:Explorer, links the value `ANTLR` to Technology:ANTLR as it is manifest on the 101wiki.

 Let us cover two versions of ANTLR: